TerminatorJ/DeepLocRNA/README.md

 # DeepLocRNA

 ## Introduction
-DeeplocRNA is a deep neural network that predict the RNA localization, enabling the prediction across 4 RNA species (mRNA, miRNA, lncRNA, snoRNA) and different species (Human and Mouse).
+DeeplocRNA is a deep neural network that predicts the RNA localization, enabling the prediction across 4 RNA types (mRNA, miRNA, lncRNA, snoRNA) and different species (Human and Mouse).